NCAS-CMS/cfstore/cfstore/docs/source/getting_started.rst

 3. Create cf aggregation views of the atomic datasets in that data, and
 4. extract subsets onto disk as required.

-(You can't do steps 3 and 4 yet with this version of the code, but that's where we are aiming.)
+(You can't do step 4 yet with this version of the code, but that's where we are aiming.)

 It is important to remember that your view of all the storage locations itself just lives on one machine, perhaps your laptop/desktop, and you need to interact with cfstore from that one physical location.